Inklingo

 adelantado

-Use 'adelantado' when something is ahead of its expected time or position, like a clock being fast or a project being ahead of schedule.
+Use 'adelantado' when referring to something that is literally ahead of time or schedule, like a clock or a person arriving early.

 A smiling beaver stands on a finished dam at sunrise, representing work completed ahead of schedule.